-At the end of the boardwalk turn right to go alongside a stream (on your right).
-The path comes to a T-junction with a broad track where you turn left, uphill.
+The path continues alongside a stream and eventually comes to a T-junction with a broad track.
+Turn left and go through a wooden side gate, climbing gently through an area of restored heathland.
 In 150m, and about 100m before reaching a road, turn right at a path junction.
 In 250m this brings you to the RSPB car park; cut through it if you want to look at the RSPB noticeboard on the far side, or take the grassy track on the left skirting around it.

-Leave the reserve through its main entrance and go straight across a road onto a potentially muddy broad track heading NW into Broadwater Forest.
+[•] Leave the reserve through the car park entrance and go straight across a road (Broadwater Forest Lane) onto a potentially muddy broad track heading NW into Broadwater Forest.
 Ignore a forest track to the right soon after the gate, but 100m later turn right onto another track, heading NE.
 In 200m cross a lane and continue in the same direction on a woodland path, 20m off to the right.
 In 300m this comes to a T-junction where you veer right to meet a sunken lane.

 Turn left to go downhill on the lane, round a long right-hand bend.
 In 150m it merges with Hillswood Road and you continue towards High Rocks, initially heading NE.
 The road curves right, turns left at the bottom of a dip, then climbs and turns back to the right.
 As you reach High Rocks station on the Spa Valley Railway15 a track comes up from the left, the route of the Long Walk.
 Continue along the road to come to the High Rocks Inn, a possible refreshment stop.